theworldasastage/hugo/content/post/books/books-creativity.md

 > What if I fall, mess up?
 > <small>Marianna Räsänen in The Art of Making Mistakes</small>

+To know more about this book, you can check [my review](/the-art-of-making-mistakes-book-review/).

 ## [Hitchhiker's Guide to the Galaxy](https://www.goodreads.com/book/show/13.The_Ultimate_Hitchhiker_s_Guide_to_the_Galaxy?ac=1&from_search=true)

 <img src="/img/book-h2g2.jpg" style="max-width:200px"/>